 Listen to an interview with the evaluator, Teresa Hanley, summarising the results, impact, conclusions and lessons learned from the evaluation.

-This evaluation looked at Minority Realities in the News, which is a primarily EU- funded project aiming to build the capacity of journalists in selected EU member states to report on and engage with minority communities in the Global South.
+This evaluation looked at Minority Realities in the News, which is a primarily EU-funded programme aiming to build the capacity of journalists in selected EU member states to report on and engage with minority communities in the Global South.
 It aimed to amplify reporting on development issues and ensure that journalist stories included minority elements.
-The project was implemented by three partners: Minority Rights Group International (MRGI), Minority Rights Group Europe (MRGE), and Gender Project for Bulgaria Foundation (GPF).
-Target states for the project were EU-wide but with a particular focus on Bulgaria, Czech Republic, Greece, Hungary, Latvia, Lithuania, Poland and Slovakia.
-The project began in March 2013 and ran for three years.
-The evaluator found that “One of the major accomplishments of the project includes the creation an excellent online training course which has achieved significant results.
-It successfully recruited a wide range of journalists from across project countries and different media.
-In particular, the course built journalist awareness and skills in reporting on development and minority issues.”
-The project also achieved increased media coverage of development and minority issues with supported- country visits for journalists most effective in generating new stories that were printed and broadcast.
+The programme was implemented by three partners: Minority Rights Group International (MRGI), Minority Rights Group Europe (MRGE), and the Gender Project for Bulgaria Foundation (GPF).
+Target states for the programme were EU-wide but with a particular focus on Bulgaria, Czech Republic, Greece, Hungary, Latvia, Lithuania, Poland and Slovakia.
+The programme began in March 2013 and ran for three years.
+The evaluator found that ‘One of the major accomplishments of the programme includes the creation of an excellent online training course which has achieved significant results.
+It successfully recruited a wide range of journalists from across programme countries and different media.
+In particular, the course built journalist awareness and skills in reporting on development and minority issues’.
+The programme also achieved increased media coverage of development and minority issues with supported-country visits for journalists most effective in generating new stories that were printed and broadcast.
 These stories were appreciated by editors of media outlets for their original content and generated audience feedback.
-Next, the project has produced high quality films and television content which reached a range of audiences in and outside of the EU.
+Next, the programme has produced high-quality films and television content which reached a range of audiences in and outside of the EU.
 National television journalists who were sponsored on country visits produced content quickly for home audiences.
-International film makers produced high quality films which in some instances promoted recognition and debate on minorities internationally.
-Finally, MRG and partners have created an extremely strong model for building capacity and media coverage.
+International filmmakers produced high-quality films which in some instances promoted recognition and debate on minorities internationally.
+Finally, MRG and its partners have created an extremely strong model for building capacity and media coverage.
 The evaluator found that it “provides good value for money and is appreciated by civil society organisations working with minority communities in the Global South as well as by journalists and editors in Europe”